 Is Fomalhaut b a planet surrounded by a large dust ring or shroud, or is Fomalhaut b purely a puff of dust created by a cosmic collision between two asteroids?

-Both are possibilities that have been studied multiple times.
+Both are possibilities that have been studied multiple times by several groups.
 In principle, the puff-of-dust model has the problem that a cosmic collision happens rarely and the puff of dust lasts a short time, which means it is highly unlikely to be observed.
 Circumplanetary dust rings, on the other hand, last a long time, and in fact we can visually see the rings around Saturn, and even the dwarf planet Chariklo has a ring around it.

-Here is a brief review of the literature:
+Here is a brief review of some of the literature: